 - $8,000 for sewer and water lateral connections to city utilities in the street

 - Costs for tree removal or utility pole relocation

 These are approximate costs.
 Your costs may vary.
 Understand what is covered in the contract with your builder and what costs you may be responsible for.

 3. Obtain a prequalification letter for your budgeted costs

 4. Submit your offer

 - Complete the City Vacant Land Offer to Purchase

 - Read the offer carefully for expiration and performance dates, buyer policies, sale terms and conditions and City disclosures

 - Make sure all blanks are completed

 - Submit the house elevations and a site plan if available for DCD approval.
-(Certain lots may require plan submission with the offer, see the listing sheet.)
 If you do not have plans yet, you must submit them in 30 days of offer acceptance.